IMPORTANT Website terms of use and cookie statement

 Manea Kella

-Manea Kella is a RIBA chartered architecture and design studio founded by Adrian Manea and Elena Kella.
-Their projects are international and we operate across hospitality, residential and service industries.
+Manea Kella is a London based, award-winning RIBA chartered architecture and design studio founded by Adrian Manea and Elena Kella.
+Our projects are international and we operate across hospitality, residential and service industries.

-Eden Gardens is a landscape led mixed use masterplan.
-The project takes influence from the best urban spaces a from around the world as well as the unique natural conditions of the Black Sea coast.
+Eden Gardens is a landscape-led mixed use masterplan taking influence from the best urban spaces internationally as well the unique local natural conditions of the Black Sea coast.

-Manea Kella work closely with otheir clients to craft functional and beautiful spaces that enrich daily life.
+Manea Kella work closely with other clients to craft functional and beautiful spaces that enrich daily life.
 Their practice focuses on the human experience with a deep appreciation for simplicity, locality and sustainability.

 They are guided by one overarching principle: to craft impeccable, elegant and thoughtful spaces.